ernohanninen/SIMPLIcity/README.md

 #### Nextflow configuration file
 Parameters to SIMPLIcity are specified in nextflow configuartion file.
 Some of the SIMPLI features are not tested in SIMPLIcity, hence those are not described in here in detail.
 Regarding those processes, see the [documentation to run SIMPLI](https://github.com/ciccalab/SIMPLI/wiki/Run#simpli-parameters)

+To fill the configuration file for SIMPLIcity use the provided [template](https://github.com/ernohanninen/SIMPLIcity/tree/master/SIMPLI/run/scripts/run_simplicity.config).